Duccioo/GitHubTrendingRSS/README.md

 For automated updates, consider setting up a cron job or scheduled task to run the script periodically.

+## TODO

+- [ ] Create a Telegraph page for the README
+   - [ ] Also embed the Gitstar within the Telegraph page
+- [ ] Set the RSS feed link to a Telegraph page containing the nicely rendered README
+- [ ] Improve the web page by adding a logo and enhancing the colors

 ## 📜 License

 MIT